-While costs for translations are eligible for funding under Twinning projects, this possibility should be used only under very exceptional circumstances taking into account that a great deal of translation work has already been completed with the assistance of the Technical Assistance Information Exchange Office.
-TAIEX is a facility for short term technical assistance on approximation/implementation and enforcement, including the necessary administrative infrastructures, of the EU Acquis.
-Currently all new MS, CC the Western Balkans and the ENPI countries have benefited or may still benefit from TAIEX assistance.
-For more information, see www.taiex.be
+While costs for translations are eligible for funding under Twinning projects, this possibility should be used only under very exceptional circumstances taking into account that a great deal of translation work has already been completed with the assistance of the Technical Assistance Information Exchange Office (TAIEX).
+TAIEX is a facility for short term technical assistance on approximation/ implementation and enforcement, including the necessary administrative infrastructures, of the EU Acquis.
+Currently all IPA and ENPI countries benefit from TAIEX assistance.
+For more information, see http://ec.europa.eu/enlargement/taiex/.